 The Bettelwurf Hütte (2,077 metres) is a mountain hut on the Innsbruck High Trail.
 Owned by the Austrian Alpine Club, it enjoys a fine location on the southern side of the Großer Bettelwurf peak in the Karwendel Mountains.

-Popular base on the southern side of the Großen Bettelwurf
+Popular hut on the southern side of the Großer Bettelwurf

-From Absam-Eichat through the Halltal Valley (ca. 4.5 hours, parking opportunities at the entrance to the Halltal Valley or shuttle bus); from St. Magdalena Mountain Guest House in Halltal (ca. 3.
-5 hours) or along the Innsbruck Höhenweg , starting from the top station of the Hafelekar lifts (ca. 4.
+From Absam-Eichat through the Halltal Valley (4.5 hours, parking opportunities at the entrance to the Halltal Valley or shuttle bus); from Gasthaus St. Magdalena in Halltal Valley (3.
+5 hours) or along the Innsbruck High Trail, starting from the top station of the Hafelekar cable car (4.
 5 hours).

 Speckkarspitze (2,621 metres), 3 hours, difficult

 Further huts in the area, long-distance walking trails